2 Sesiwn 2

 (a) tri + pump = wyth

 (c) tri + pedwar − saith = dim

 (e) pedwar + chwech − wyth = dau

 Look at the days of the week and find out what they are called in Welsh.
 Then listen to the audio clip and practise saying them.

 Now try to say the days of the week in order in Welsh, starting with Sunday.
 Use the jumbled list below to help you.

 Using the audio clip, listen to the prompts and say which day comes next.

 Listen to the dialogue in the audio clip below and fill in the missing words.

 Here is the complete dialogue:

-Finally, test yourself on what you have learned in this session by listening to the English prompts on CD 1 Trac 16 and responding in Welsh.
+Finally, test yourself on what you have learned in this session by listening to the English prompts in this audio clip and responding in Welsh.